Industrial gearbox with sensor traces and explainability heatmaps

 GearXAI: An Explainable Neuro-Symbolic Gearbox Fault Diagnosis Challenge

 GearXAI is a single-track IJCAI-ECAI 2026 competition focused on explainable and neuro-symbolic approaches for multiclass gearbox fault diagnosis from vibration time series.
 Participants submit ONNX models that are evaluated in CPU-only, containerized runs for reproducible inference.
 Submissions must meet a minimum predictive-performance requirement, after which ranking is determined by an automated explainability score that quantifies faithfulness under controlled perturbations and stability under small input changes.
-The challenge will release a realistic drivetrain dataset, an ONNX-exportable baseline, and an official evaluator to enable transparent comparison and follow-up research.
+The challenge releases a realistic drivetrain dataset and a unified devkit with ready ONNX baselines, validation, leaderboard metric reporting, and submission packaging to enable transparent comparison and follow-up research.

 Competition task